Air Fryer Sausage Links

 Find the printable recipe with measurements below.

 • Sausage links.
 I typically use full-sized pork sausages or chicken sausages.
 Of course, beef or other protein sausages work just fine.
-I recommend sticking to a brand you enjoy the flavor of.
+I recommend sticking to a brand whose flavor you enjoy.

 • Optional sides.
 I like to whip up some sauteed onions, and let’s not forget some fluffy buns, ketchup, and mustard.